Tuition

 Assistantships and fellowships

-Students are encouraged to seek outside sources of support, including fellowships from the National Science Foundation, other federal agencies and laboratories, private foundations, and foreign governments.
+Students are also encouraged to pursue external funding, including fellowships from the National Science Foundation, federal agencies and laboratories, private foundations, and international governments.

 More resources